Nevada Student Loan Forgiveness: Don’t Miss These Programs

 No State Taxes in Nevada:

-• Nevada has no state income tax, so forgiven loans will not be taxed at the state level.
+• Nevada has no state income tax, so a forgiven balance is not taxed at the state level—only the federal question is in play.

 How to Prepare: